alexandrryazanov/auction-gamdom/README.md

 ## Login

-You can login on different computers to test auction
+You can log in on different computers/browsers to test auction

 Test users from seeding (email/password):
 ```sh